Latte Lab Blogs

 Published on [Date Placeholder]

-Authorship can be tricky, especially when there’s no clear agreement upfront.
+Authorship can get tricky, especially when there’s no clear agreement upfront.
 I remember discussing this early on at SEED Lab at Purdue when Kerrie Douglas introduced us to the APA authorship determination scorecard.
 One thing that stuck with me was how much weight the scorecard gives to conceptualizing the research idea—it’s often invisible but absolutely fundamental.